MalekBael/Amaurot/README.md

 ﻿# Amaurot - Quest Editor

 A work in progress tool for visualizing and navigating Final Fantasy XIV map data, territories, quests, NPCs, and game content.
+This tool's primary focus is to be used for assisting the development of Project Sapphire.

 <img src="https://github.com/user-attachments/assets/d6a5dd69-5e02-4f28-8fe7-d9ea18e75423" alt="Map Editor Interface" width="900">